WisniowskiPiotr/dataFaker/README.md

 # dataFaker
-Repository used for some web tests
+Repository used for some web tests and retrieving data